 DECLIC CLOTHING STORE AT BAYSIDE MARKETPLACE, DOWNTOWN MIAMI

 The owners of this store were French nationals from Paris, really lovely people.
-They came to us just when Bayside Marketplace was going to open in downtown Miami.
-According to their contract with the Rouse Company, they had to open this approximately 1,000 square-foot store within two months.
+They came to us, United Architects, a Miami architecture firm, when Bayside Marketplace was going to open in downtown Miami.
+According to their contract with the Rouse Company, they had to open this approximately 1,000-square-foot store within two months.
 Fortunately for them, we were organized to do design-build at that time.
 We were able to come up with a design they liked within a month and get it approved by the landlord and get it built in time for opening day.

 The monochromatic cabinetry acted as a backdrop to the vibrant, multi-colored clothes.
 The store space was clearly organized and easy for customers to navigate.
 The design made it easy for the client to find what he wanted and buy it.